-This recipe for Christmas cake is simple to follow and has no difficult steps.
+This Christmas cake recipe is simple to follow and has no difficult steps.
 Simply mix the ingredients, transfer to a tin and bake!

-Similar to homemade mincemeat, this cake can be made weeks or months before Christmas, not only does this give your cake a chance to mature it will also leave you more free time later.
-If the cake is made in advance it can be fed with additional alcohol to keep it moist.
+This is a make-ahead classic improves with time.
+Similar to homemade mincemeat, this cake can be made weeks or months before Christmas.
+If the cake is made in advance it can be fed with extra alcohol to keep it moist.
+Not only does this give your cake a chance to mature it will also leave you more free time towards Christmas.

-If you are looking for other ideas for Christmas treats you may also like to try mince pies, brandy snaps, mincemeat Chelsea buns, gingerbread biscuits or mulled wine.
+If you are looking for other ideas for Christmas treats you may also like to try mince pies, brandy snaps, mincemeat Chelsea buns, gingerbread biscuits, this festive lattice tart, mincemeat crumble slices or mulled wine.

 And when the time comes to plan your Christmas dinner here are a few recipes you may wish to take a look at including apricot stuffing balls, roast sprouts with pomegranate, hasselback carrots, vegetarian sausages and vegan nut roast.

-- 600g mixed dried fruit - such as currants, raisins, sultanas and/or mixed peel.
+- Mixed dried fruit - such as currants, raisins, sultanas and/or mixed peel.
 A packet of mixed dried fruit commonly sold in the UK is perfect for this recipe.

-- 225g glacé cherries - these will add colour to your Christmas cake.
+- Glacé cherries - these will add colour to your Christmas cake.
 Fresh cherries are not suitable for this recipe.

-- Zest of 1 lemon - ideally use an organic unwaxed lemon, otherwise, lightly scrub before zesting.
+- Lemon zest - ideally use an organic unwaxed lemon, otherwise, lightly scrub before zesting.

-- 120ml sherry, brandy or rum - soak the dried fruit and zest in alcohol before adding to the other Christmas cake ingredients (plus extra to feed the cake if you make the cake in advance).
-For a Christmas cake without alcohol you could substitute cold tea or fruit juice.
+- Sherry, brandy or rum - soak the dried fruit and zest in alcohol before adding to the other Christmas cake ingredients.
+Use cold tea or fruit juice if you want to make a Christmas cake without alcohol.

-- 175g butter - use either salted or unsalted butter depending on your preference and what you have in your fridge.
+- Butter - use either salted or unsalted butter depending on your preference and what you have in your fridge.

-- 150g plain flour - also known as multi purpose flour.
-You can substitute self raising flour but if you do then omit the 2 teaspoons of baking powder (below).
+- Plain flour - also known as multi purpose flour.
+You can substitute self raising flour but if you do then omit the 2 teaspoons of baking powder.

-- 2 teaspoons baking powder - if you substitute self-raising flour for plain flour then there is no need to use baking powder.
+- Baking powder - if you substitute self-raising flour for plain flour then there is no need to use baking powder.

-- 1 tablespoon treacle - treacle will add a rich flavour and colour to your homemade Christmas cake.
+- Treacle - treacle will add a rich flavour and colour to your homemade Christmas cake.

-- 3 large eggs - eggs will add moisture to the cake and will help to bind the other ingredients.
+- Eggs - eggs will add moisture to the cake and will help to bind the other ingredients.

-- 175g soft dark brown sugar - dark brown sugar will add a deep richness to the cake.
+- Soft dark brown sugar - dark brown sugar will add a deep richness to the cake.

-- 2 teaspoons ground mixed spice - this will add a sweet spiciness to your Christmas cake.
+- Ground mixed spice - this will add a sweet spiciness to your Christmas cake.

 You will also need